KaeruDev/vscode-animalese-extended/README.md

 -   `vscode-animalese.intonation.pitchVariation` (positive integer): Adjusts the strength of pitch variation between duplicate key pressed.
 If set to 0, all keypresses of the same key (such as pressing the `e` key 7 times) will sound identical.
 -   `vscode-animalese.intonation.switchToExponentialFalloff` (boolean): If set to true, the audio level (in decibels) will decrease exponentially instead of linearly.
 Turning this on creates a slightly more "realistic" falloff, as the decibal system is inherently exponential.
 -   `vscode-animalese.soundOverride` (absolute path): Replace **_ALL_** sounds produced by `vscode-animalese` with a sound of your choice.
 Supports `.mp3`, `.wav`, `.aac`, and `.ogg`.
+-   `vscode-animalese.onlySFX` (boolean): If set to true, only sound effects (non-vocal sounds) will be played when typing.
+Alphabetical characters will use a default SFX sound instead of animalese voices.
+-   `vscode-animalese.harmonicSFX` (boolean): If set to true, sound effects will have harmonic overtones added to them for a richer, more musical sound.
+Harmonic characters will use the default sound when this is enabled.